-The .org top-level domain stands for “organization” and is primarily used for nonprofit websites such as charities, NGOs, open source projects, and educational platforms.
+The .org top-level domain stands for “organization” and is primarily used for nonprofit websites such as NGOs, open source projects, charitable organizations and educational platforms.
 This extension was one of the original domains established in 1985, and is therefore perceived as stronger and more credible than newer alternatives.

 This domain extension was originally created for organizations that didn’t match the intent of any other domains available at the time: not commercial, not in networking, not a university, not government and not military.
 Over time, .org became exclusively for nonprofits, however, this restriction was removed in August 2019 after the domain name registry was sold to an investment firm.

-But while for-profit businesses are now legally allowed to purchase and use .org domains, the public opinion is still very much set on its old ways.
+But while for-profit businesses are now legally allowed to purchase and use .org domains, the public opinion is still very much set on its old ways and experience.
 Any business using a .org domain is inherently perceived as a nonprofit organization, and the failure to clearly disclose the for-profit nature of your company could result in serious backlash.

 .org vs .com differences